 With the HTML anchor links in the table, you can see we're going to pass the ID parameter (using a GET request) to the vote.php and delete.php pages.
 It's how the PHP code will know which poll the user has clicked in the table.

-Tip: to create a custom GET request in PHP, you can append parameters to the PHP file in the URL, for example: contact.php?name=david&email=david@codeshack.io.
+Tip To create a custom GET request in PHP, you can append parameters to the PHP file in the URL, for example: contact.php?name=david&email=david@codeshack.io.

 PHP Poll Table List